pulkit-jasti/Mente-medica/README.md

 # Challenges we ran into -

-We faced the challenge of achieving the maximum accuracy in our face recognition based mood detector and therefore get the dynamic content according to the mood.
+We faced the challenge of achieving the maximum accuracy in our mood detector and therefore get the dynamic content according to the mood.
 We were trying to find a Machine Learning solution that can help us do this and thus decided to use a pre-trained TensorFlow Light.

 # Features in the Future -